daviid5/quadEncoder/README.md

 # quadEncoder
 Encoding quadrature Encoder

-developed for an TI TM4C micocontroller
+developed for an TI TM4C microcontroller

 should be useable with little changed with every other microcontroller